Senior Trump official describes resistance inside administration: NY Times Op-Ed

 It has never been used to strip a president from power and would be a complicated process.

 “We want the administration to succeed and think that many of its policies have already made America safer and more prosperous,” the writer said.
-“But we believe our first duty is to this country, and the president continues to act in a manner that is detrimental to the health of our republic,” the author wrote.
+“But we believe our first duty is to this country, and the president continues to act in a manner that is detrimental to the health of our republic.”

 Reporting by Steve Holland and Jeff Mason; Editing by Howard Goller and Peter Cooney